 The company offers the SUV in Engage, Engage+, Venture+, Evolve+, Empower+, Premiere, and Platinum+ grades.
 Gun Metallic, Black Diamond Pearl, Northern Lights Metallic, Everest White Pearl TriCoat / Black Diamond Pearl (two-tone), Brilliant Silver Metallic / Black Diamond Pearl (two-tone), Boulder Gray Pearl / Black Diamond Pearl (two-tone), Deep Ocean Blue Pearl / Black Diamond Pearl, and Sunrise Copper Pearl / Black Diamond Pearl are the color options.

-The Nissan Ariya looks like no other Nissan model in the market, and that’s because it follows a new design theme – Timeless Japanese Futurism.
-The all-electric SUV-coupe exudes powerfulness with grace and simplicity, which is easily relatable with Japan.
+The Ariya looks like no other Nissan model on the market, and that’s because it follows a new design theme – “Timeless Japanese Futurism.”
+The all-electric SUV-coupe exudes power with grace and simplicity, easily relatable to Japanese designs.
 A sleek silhouette and smooth, seamless surfaces make it look built to cut through the air with a breeze.